chakflying/hkoradar/README.md

 Radar image selected is the 64km-range version, which is then scaled 2x and cropped centrally.

 Pressing Start/Stop will Pause/Unpause the animation.

+Only tested to work on the Fenix 7, since the image scaling and positioning depends on the screen being 260x260.